91 percent of Baby Boomers and 79 percent of Gen Z agree that knowledgeable store employees make shopping in-store more desirable.

+But with consumers knowing more than ever, sales reps need to understand their product inside and out — and basic product knowledge often doesn't get them there.
 So, how can you train your sales reps on the product they’re selling and ensure they’ll remember the information when they’re making a sale?

 Product knowledge is when sales reps have a complete understanding of the product they’re selling.
 Why is product knowledge necessary for salespeople?
 Sales reps should understand a product's features and benefits from the customer’s point of view, so they can have more engaging conversations that lead to sales.

-When sales reps have a thorough understanding of a product, they will have the confidence to discuss it in detail and combat objections in real-time.
+When sales reps have a consummate understanding of a product, they will have the confidence to discuss it in detail and combat objections in real-time.
 With more product knowledge, your sales reps can confidently answer questions and are truly armed to solve for the customer.

 Having a sales team that can confidently speak to the products or services that they're selling is essential.
 To ensure that your prospects receive a consistent message from your team, your product, marketing, and sales teams should all be utilizing the same playbook.
-Alignment amongst these three teams is critical for providing a consistent experience."
+Alignment amongst these three teams is critical for providing a consistent experience.

 Sales reps should be skilled and trained on everything about a product, including:

-Price/ROI: Sales reps need to know the cost of a product, plus the ROI a product can bring for its customers.
+- Price/ROI: Sales reps need to know the cost of a product, plus the ROI a product can bring for its customers.
 For example, reps can use statistics like, “Our average premium account customer sees 100% ROI within the first six months of implementing our solution.”

 - Customizations: Sales reps should be trained on how a product can be customized for the customer’s situation.
 It’s important to know how a product fits in the customer’s world, no matter their circumstances.
 For instance, if you sell an email marketing automation tool, your reps should understand how it can work for enterprise customers, startups, and agencies.

-How to use it: Sales reps should be armed with case studies and examples so they can show how a product works in action.
+- How to use it: Sales reps should be armed with case studies and examples so they can show how a product works in action.
 If you sell workout equipment to gyms, your reps might give a list of gyms that use your equipment, while also sharing statistics on how your equipment has increased membership sales.

-Tech-savvy tools/features: Sales reps should be able to answer basic technical questions about a product, like “Can I go in the backend and customize the code?” or “When would I need to use the source code?”
+- Tech-savvy tools/features: Sales reps should be able to answer basic technical questions about a product, like “Can I go in the backend and customize the code?” or “When would I need to use the source code?”

-Finding questions or support: Sales reps should know how to find answers to questions and support, for themselves and their prospects.
+- Finding questions or support: Sales reps should know how to find answers to questions and support, for themselves and their prospects.
 For example, questions like “How can I contact support?” or “What’s the easiest way to find answers to my questions?”

-Product road mapping: Sales reps need to know what the engineering team is working on over the next few months, a year, and more.
+- Product road mapping: Sales reps need to know what the engineering team is working on over the next few months, a year, and more.
 If your team has a new product rolling out (like live chat), and a prospect asks about customer service, your rep can discuss current customer service avenues such as email and phone, but also mention that live chat will be coming out in the next 6 months.

 Product Knowledge Training Ideas